rspec/rspec-dev/README.markdown

 After the initial clone you can run `rake git:pull` from the rspec-dev directory to update all of the rspec repos (in repos).
 Note that the update script will look for the repos all under the same user as rspec-dev, so if you have forked this repo, you need to fork them all.
-The rspec metagem is now available [here](https://github.com/rspec/rspec-metagem) and you will need to rename your fork rspec,

 Run `rake -T` to see the available tasks for dev mode.

 # Contributing